 - Listens to English audio CD’s in his car as he travels to work and returns home (that alone is 90 minutes a day of listening practice)

 Do you see what I mean by commitment and passion?

-When it comes to being an (almost) perfect student of English, it is simply not enough to have a few lessons or week or do a few pages of exercises at home every now and then.
+When it comes to being an (almost) perfect student of English, it is simply not enough to have a few lessons a week, or complete a few grammar exercises at home every now and then.